nuinn/Kata-LeastLarger/README.md

 `leastLarger( [4, 1, 3, 5, 6], 0 )  =>  3`

 `leastLarger( [4, 1, 3, 5, 6], 4 )  => -1`

+---
+### What I learnt:

+1. A poorly worded task will significantly increase how it takes to get completed.
+2. The array method .sort() will convert the array elements strings, then sorts them according to each character's Unicode code point value.
+   The following comparison needs to be added:
+   `(a, b) => a - b`